 RP2 description

-Rapid urban growth and stretched health services in African cities, coupled with rising temperatures, pose significant public health challenges.
-High ambient temperatures cause considerable morbidity and mortality, influenced by temperature gradients and socio-environmental factors.
-This project, conducted in Abidjan, Ivory Coast, and Johannesburg, South Africa, will investigate heat exposure risks to develop an early warning system for vulnerable groups.
+Rapid growth in urban populations, geographical extent of cities and over-burdened health services in African cities, coupled with rising temperatures and Urban Heat Island phenomenon, pose significant public health challenges.
+High ambient temperatures cause considerable morbidity and mortality in urban areas, influenced by temperature gradients, socio-environmental factors and the characteristics of the built environment.
+This project, conducted in Abidjan, Ivory Coast, and Johannesburg, South Africa, will investigate heat exposure risks to develop an Early Warning System for vulnerable groups.

 We will use data science methods, including natural language processing and predictive geospatial analysis, to integrate diverse data streams.
-Factors such as urban form, socioeconomic data, and high-resolution climate data will be analysed.
-The project aims to estimate historical and future heat hazards and develop a predictive model linking heat exposure to health outcomes.
+Potential mediating and confounding factors, such as urban form, differentials in socio-economic status and vegetation indices will be included in exposure-response analyses involving high-resolution climate data and health outcomes.
+The project aims to estimate historical and future heat hazards and develop a predictive model linking heat exposure to health outcomes under a range of emission and development scenarios.
 Health data will come from cohort and clinical trials in the target cities.

 Various dissemination methods for the early warning system will be explored, including a web-based application.
-The project aligns with DS-I Africa objectives and may expand to other Research Hubs and cities across Africa.
+The project aligns with DS-I Africa objectives, and may expand to include other Research Hubs and cities across Africa.